 - Apply to Student Finance and/or secure your funding

-- Arrange payment of your tuition (if not funded) and accommodation fees via Online Registration.
+- Arrange payment of your tuition (if not fully funded) and accommodation fees (if living in UEA accommodation) via Online Registration.

 - Completed the upload photo task, as part of your online registration, to ensure that your campus card is pre-printed.
 You will need this card for building access to the library, on-site accommodation rooms, Sportspark and some lab spaces.
 If you have an issue uploading your photo for your campus card, please visit our photo upload help page.